-All traffic for required works will enter the site via a temporary construction access off Damastown Avenue.
-Refer to Figure 5.1 below.
+All traffic for required works will enter the site via a temporary construction access off Rathbeale Road.

 A Construction Traffic Management Plan (CTMP) will be prepared for the works.
 The principal objective of the CTMP will be to ensure that the impacts of all building activities generated during the construction phase upon the public (offsite), visitors to the subject site (on-site) and internal (on-site) workers environments, are fully considered and proactively managed/programmed thereby ensuring that safety is maintained at all times, disruption is minimised and undertaken within a controlled hazard free/minimised environment.
 During the general excavation of the foundations there will be additional HGV movements from the site.
 Monitoring measures will be adopted during the entire programme of construction activities on-site.